 In this day and age, technology has seamlessly integrated itself in the way we trade.
 For example, cloud computing has exponentially grown as a business producing billions of revenue in the US alone.

-From large scale enterprises to lean startup teams, several companies have adopted cloud computing services to improve their system.
+From large-scale enterprises to lean startup teams, several companies have adopted cloud computing services to improve their system.
 One of the most popular among the cloud-based services is Software as a service (SaaS).
-The flexibility and scalability that SaaS provides greatly appeals to new and veteran entrepreneurs alike.
+The flexibility and scalability that SaaS provides greatly appeal to new and veteran entrepreneurs alike.

 But, does SaaS really work for all types of businesses?
 How will you know if it is right for your company?

 The answer, learning what the model is about and assessing whether or not it suits your operations.